If you like to make your own personalized gifts, here are some great knitted Christmas gifts that you can try out.

-Cut of the yarn leaving a 12cm end.
+Cut off the yarn leaving a 12cm end.

-Thread the end through the sts, then use this end to work small funning stitches around the outer ede of the knitting.
+Thread the end through the sts, then use this end to work small funning stitches around the outer edge of the knitting.

 Pull the yarn up to form a bobble and secure the end.

-Do not cut the yarn, use the yarn ends to sew the bobble onto the mug cosy.
+Do not cut the yarn, use the yarn ends to sew the bobble onto the mug cozy.

-It is best to used 4mm needles and the yarn must not be too thick to make pretty bobbles.
+It is best to use 4mm needles and the yarn must not be too thick to make pretty bobbles.

-People love fingerless mittens make another great knitted Christmas present, as they can wear them and still get to do stuff with their hands with out the gloves getting in the way.
+People who love fingerless mittens make another great knitted Christmas present, as they can wear them and still get to do stuff with their hands without the gloves getting in the way.